restake/ethereum-deposit-cli/README.md

-# ethereum-onboarding
+# ethereum-deposit-cli

-An utility for generating Ethereum validator keys and storing them in HashiCorp Vault
+An utility for generating Ethereum validator keys and keystores following the EIP-2335 standard.